run-ai/docs/docs/admin/runai-setup/advanced/sso.md

 ```

-Note in the above that:
+Check in the above that:

 * The content of the `<saml2:Audience>` tag is the same as `Entity ID` defined above.
 * The `Destination` at the top is the same as the `Redirect URI`.
 * The user email under the `<saml2:Subject>` tag is the same as the logged-in user.
 * Make sure that under the `<saml2:AttributeStatement>` tag, there is an Attribute named `email` (lowercase).
 This attribute is mandatory.
-* If other, optional attributes (such as UID, GID) are mapped, make sure they exist under `<saml2:AttributeStatement>` as well along with their respective values.
+* If other, optional attributes (such as UID, GID) are mapped, make sure they exist under `<saml2:AttributeStatement>` along with their respective values.

 ## Step 2: Cluster Authentication